dgraph-io/dgraph/wiki/content/deploy/index.md

 `--format`: Specify file format (rdf or json) instead of getting it from filenames.
 This is useful if you need to define a strict format manually.

+`--store_xids`: Generate a xid edge for each node.
+It will store the XIDs (The identifier / Blank-nodes) in an attribute named `xid` in the entity itself.
+It is useful if you gonna use [External IDs](/mutations#external-ids).

+`--xidmap` (default: disabled.
+Need a path): Store xid to uid mapping to a directory.
+Dgraph will save all identifiers used in the load for later use in other data ingest operations.
+The mapping will be saved in the path you provide and you must indicate that same path in the next load.
+It is recommended to use this flag if you have full control over your identifiers (Blank-nodes).
+Because the identifier will be mapped to a specific UID.

 #### Tuning & monitoring